 Key Drivers for Hotel and Resort Spa Profitability

-By Ryan Wall , Vice President, HVS Phoenix and Mia A. Mackman, President and Owner at Mackman ES
+By Ryan Wall , Vice President, HVS Phoenix and Mia Mackman, Spa & Wellness Consultant

 Relaxation and a sense of wellbeing are at the heart of the spa and wellness market.
 Hence, it's no wonder that hotels, resorts, and spas have begun to reorganize their operations around wellness.
 The benefits, in the form of a stronger bottom line and appeal to demand segments, extend not only to guests but to hoteliers and hospitality companies, as well.